Flowexam.com teacher explaining possessives and demonstratives in English on a blackboard with examples for TOEIC® preparation

 • "This laptop is mine, not yours."

-Even among candidates who already have access to a preparation platform through their school, confusion between its and it’s comes up very often in Part 5.
+Even among candidates who already have access to preparation materials through their school, the confusion between its and it’s comes up very frequently in Part 5.

 The problem isn't the rule itself, but the lack of focused practice on these confusing points.

-When candidates practice directly on these traps, with method reminders and tips provided exactly when the error occurs, they make significantly fewer mistakes.
+When candidates train directly on these traps, receiving method reminders and tips the moment an error occurs, they make significantly fewer mistakes.

-This is exactly the kind of training you get when you review for your TOEIC® with Flow Exam.
+This is exactly the type of practice you get when reviewing your TOEIC® with Flow Exam.

 Demonstratives: Distance and Agreement

-Demonstratives (this, that, these, those) indicate proximity (near object vs. far object) and must agree in number (singular vs. plural) with the noun.
+Demonstratives (this, that, these, those) indicate proximity (close item vs. distant item) and must agree in number (singular vs. plural) with the noun.

 TOEIC® Examples: